 Linking scalp care to hair loss concerns might prove effective.
 However, this new decade can see the birth of a whole new product category around scalp care, in which brands will be able to experiment and be disruptive.
 Products such as scalp essences or scalp masks (including those for overnight-use) could become mainstream if the right strategies are applied.

 A key source of inspiration for new formats is the Korean market.
 Trends such as K-beauty rituals have proven to be extremely popular on a global scale.
 According to Statista figures, a worldwide survey found that around 35.6% of respondents claimed Korean beauty products were very popular in their country.
-This success has been linked to K-beauty products’ innovative presentations, ritual-oriented formulas and their link to effective scientifically-proven results.
+This success has been linked to K-beauty products’ innovative presentations, ritual-oriented formulas, and their link to effective scientifically-proven results.
 The hair care market and, more specifically, brands looking to implement scalp treatments, can draw inspiration from this successful formula.

 In light of drawing inspiration from global markets, another key market condition is the demand for inclusive solutions.
 Successful new beauty narratives should embrace inclusivity trends by targeting all types of demographics, including cultures that have been typically ignored by beauty brands and advertising.
 Those with textured hair or those who belong to a Muslim market, where women traditionally cover their hair, must also be addressed by brands and their messages.

-This way, companies position themselves purpose-led brands in a new market paradigm where people are increasingly basing their purchases on what brands say and stand for.
+This way, companies position themselves as purpose-led brands in a new market paradigm where people are increasingly basing their purchases on what brands say and stand for.
 According to an Accenture report, 62% of consumers are attracted to buying a product when a brand has “ethical values and demonstrates authenticity in everything it does.”

 However, it’s essential to also link these treatments with wider sustainable and ethical trends that are increasingly driving demand.
 This combination will bring sustained growth in the years to come.
 As with inclusivity, consumers are increasingly aware of how sustainable a product is, from minimizing packaging to where raw materials and ingredients come from and how they are extracted.
 As the Accenture report mentioned above claims, 62% of respondents are more likely to buy a product if they perceive a brand believes “in reducing plastics and improving the environment.”

 Kerascalp, the sustainable anti-aging scalp product